hayj/DataStructureTools/README.md

 # SerializableDict

-## Installation (Python 3)

-	git clone https://github.com/hayj/DataStructureTools.git
-	pip install ./DataStructureTools/wm-dist/*.tar.gz

-## Description

 A `SerializableDict` is a Python dict which works as a "cache".
 It can automatically serialize your data in a pickle file or in a Mongo database.
 It allow you to design your program more easily by providing a dict access which automatically process the given key (or "item").
 It can limit the RAM usage / disk usage by removing old / not used items in the structure.

+## Installation (Python 3)

+	git clone https://github.com/hayj/DataStructureTools.git
+	pip install ./DataStructureTools/wm-dist/*.tar.gz

 ## Initialization parameters